Christopher Page: Life and education

+Career

+Page is the founder and director of Gothic Voices, an early music vocal ensemble, which has recorded 25 discs for Hyperion Records, many winning awards.
+The group's 1982 recording of music by Hildegard of Bingen has been described as “one of the best-selling and most influential recordings of pre-classical music ever made” and credited with initiating "a craze for all things Hildegard".
+The ensemble has performed in many countries, including France, Germany, Portugal and Finland.
+London dates included twice-yearly sell-out concerts at London's Wigmore Hall.
+The ensemble gave its first BBC Promenade Concert in 1988.
+The group's work has been chronicled in Richard Taruskin, Text and Act (OUP, 2006) and Daniel Leech-Wilkinson, The Modern Invention of Medieval Music (CUP, 2007).
+According to Leech-Wilkinson, "It is no exaggeration to claim, and easy to show, that nothing since [Hugo] Riemann [1941–1919] has so much reshaped the performance and perception of medieval music as the work, and above all the recordings, of Gothic Voices.
+Giving concerts world-wide, and issuing on average one disc a year since 1983, Gothic Voices has, at the time of writing, set down over 300 pieces on 20 discs, stretching from Notre Dame conductus to late fifteenth-century masses – statistically a tiny proportion of the surviving repertory, but nonetheless a very substantial sample that adds up to an exceptionally large and representative survey of medieval music."

-Between 1989 and 1997, he was presenter of BBC Radio 3's Early Music programme, Spirit of the Age, and a presenter of the Radio 4 arts magazine Kaleidoscope.
+Between 1989 and 1997, he was presenter of BBC Radio 3's Early Music programme, Spirit of the Age, and a presenter of the Radio 4 arts programme Kaleidoscope.
 He has been chairman of the National Early Music Association and of the Plainsong and Medieval Music Society (founded 1889).
 He serves on the editorial boards of the journals Early Music (OUP) and Plainsong and Medieval Music (CUP).

 Page was elected a Fellow of the Society of Antiquaries in 2008.
 He is a founder member of the Cambridge Consortium for Guitar Research, located at Sidney Sussex College.
+Page is a Fellow of the British Academy and Member of the Academia Europaea.

 In 2014, he was appointed Professor of Music at Gresham College.
-In this role he delivered four series of free public lectures within London.
+In this role, he delivered four series of free public lectures within London.

-He plays historical guitars, principally the four-course renaissance guitar and the early Romantic guitar.